tinghuiz/SfMLearner/README.md

 ```bash
 bash ./models/download_model.sh
 ```
-Then you can use the provided ipython-notebook `demo.ipynb' to run the demo.
+Then you can use the provided ipython-notebook `demo.ipynb` to run the demo.

-## TODO List
+## TODO List (after NIPS deadline)
 - Full training code for Cityscapes and KITTI.
 - Evaluation code for the KITTI experiments.

 ## Disclaimer
-This is the authors' implementation of the system described in the paper.
-This is not an official Google product.
+This is the authors' implementation of the system described in the paper and not an official Google product.